Sidney Crosby's Success and Achievements in Timeline

 February 11, 2018: Crosby scores his 400th NHL goal

-March 2018: Crosby voted 'most difficult to play against' by NHLPA
+March 2018: Crosby Voted Most Difficult to Play Against by NHLPA

-April 2018: Crosby Chosen as Nova Scotia's 'Best athlete ever'
+April 2018: Crosby Chosen as Nova Scotia's Best Athlete Ever

 In April 2018, Sidney Crosby was chosen as Nova Scotia's "Best athlete ever" by the Nova Scotia Sport Hall of Fame.

-January 3, 2019: All-Star MVP Award
+January 3, 2019: Crosby wins All-Star MVP award

-In March 2019, an anonymous survey conducted by The Athletic showed that Sidney Crosby was regarded as the best all-around NHL player by his peers.
+In March 2019, an anonymous survey conducted by The Athletic showed that Sidney Crosby was regarded the best all-around NHL player by his peers.

-February 20, 2021: 1,000 Games with Penguins
+February 20, 2021: Crosby plays 1,000th game with Penguins

 On February 20, 2021, Crosby became the first player in Penguins history to play 1,000 games with the franchise in a 3–2 win over the New York Islanders.